KPLauritzen/kplauritzen.github.io/_posts/2024-11-15-databricks-cli-auth.md

----
-layout: post
-title: "Use databricks profiles to emulate service principals"
+# Use databricks profiles to emulate service principals
----

 `TL;DR`: Edit your `~/.databrickscfg` file to create a profile for your service principals.